 Curb strip grass, the grass between the street and the sidewalk, is usually city-owned and doesn't require permission for metal detecting, but not always.
 In my city, I can legally metal detect the curb strips, but in another town down the road, I can't.

 Call your police department and double-check that it's legal in your city before you start.
-I can tell you from experience that you can find interesting things metal detecting curb strips, but be aware that you will occasionally encounter angry homeowners.
+I can tell you from experience that you can find some cool stuff metal detecting curb strips, but be aware that you will occasionally encounter angry homeowners.

-I highly recommend avoiding digging in well-maintained curb strip grass.
-Even though the city owns the grass by the curb, the homeowner is required to maintain it.
-Only dig in curb strip grass that's weedy and neglected.
+I highly recommend not digging in well-maintained curb strip grass.
+Even though the city owns the grass by the curb, the homeowner is required to maintain it at their expense.
+Only dig in curb strip grass that is weedy and neglected.
 The best time to go is during the week after everyone goes to work in the morning.